Courtship: United Kingdom

-In Britain, if two people are 'going out together' their relationship has normally advanced to a relatively long-standing and sexual boyfriend-girlfriend relationship although they're not cohabiting.
+In Britain, if two people are 'going out together' their relationship has normally advanced to a relatively long-standing and sexual boyfriend-girlfriend relationship although they are not cohabiting.
 Writer Kira Cochrane advises to "get out there and meet people" while noting a trend of temporary suspension of marriage until an individual reaches his or her thirties.
 She sees a trend for developing new ways of meeting people.
-In contrast, writer Bibi van der Zee found etiquette rules to be helpful, and found that supposedly liberated advice such as "just be yourself" to be the "most useless advice in history."
+In contrast, writer Bibi van der Zee found etiquette rules to be helpful, and found that supposedly liberated advice such as "just be yourself" to be the "most useless advice in history".
 She expresses frustration following fruitless sexual relationships, and that her mid twenties saw relationships with partners who were less willing to return phone calls or display interest in long-term commitment.
 She felt "clueless and unwanted", she wrote, and found advice books such as The Rules helpful.
 British writer Henry Castiglione signed up for a "weekend flirting course" and found the experience helpful; he was advised to talk to and smile at everyone he met.
 Emailing back-and-forth, after meeting on a website, is one way to get to know people in Britain, and elsewhere.

 In the UK, one estimate from 2009 was that 15 million people are single, and half of these are seeking a long-term relationship; three-quarters of them have not been in a relationship for more than 18 months.
-A Pew study in 2005 which examined Internet users in long-term relationships including marriage, found that many met by contacts at work or at school.In a twelve-month period, the average number of assignations that a single person will have is four.
+A Pew study in 2005 which examined Internet users in long-term relationships including marriage, found that many met by contacts at work or at school.
+In a twelve-month period, the average number of assignations that a single person will have is four.
 When courting, 43% of people 'google' potential partners ahead of time.
 Almost five million Britons used websites in the past twelve months.
 A third admitting to lying on their profile.
 A fifth of married individuals between 19 and 25 met their spouse online.
 One poll in 2009 of 3,000 couples suggested that the average duration of their courtship period, between first meeting to the acceptance of a marriage proposal, was three years.
 In 2017 Britain online fraud victim numbers were at record high.
 According to the National Fraud Intelligence Bureau, there were 3,889 victims of so-called romance fraud in 2016. who handed over a record £39m.
 Online safety in the UK is a concern for authorities and individuals.